Trampled by Turtles – “Christmas in Prison”

 Friday 25th July – Fitzroy Hotel, Windsor, NSW

-The Man in Black feat.
-Tex Perkins Friday 18th July – Sydney Opera House, Sydney, NSW
+Friday 18th July – Sydney Opera House, Sydney, NSW

 Saturday 19th July – Sydney Opera House, Sydney, NSW